Dansoftowner/FXTaskbarProgressBar/README.md

 A good example for this when you copy something using the file explorer:<br>
 ![Taskbar progressbar in windows 7](images/areo-progressbar.jpg) <br>
 This is very useful because you don't have to open the window to see the progress!
-The problem is that javaFX doesn't provide this functionality by default... but now you can easily implement it with this library!
+The problem is that javaFX doesn't provide this functionality by default... however you can easily implement it with this library!
 It enables you to do this in pure java!